MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 ---
-title: # Attack simulations for Microsoft Defender for Identity (MDI)
+title: Attack simulations for Microsoft Defender for Identity
 description: Learn how to simulate threats in your environment using the Microsoft Defender for Identity security lab attack simulations. ms.date: 07/17/2022 ms.topic: how-to
 ---

-# Attack simulations for Microsoft Defender for Identity (MDI)
+# Attack simulations for Microsoft Defender for Identity

 Microsoft Defender for Identity is a powerful solution for detecting abnormal or suspicious activities from managed, unmanaged or even unknown machines targeting domain controllers.